john12gate/paystack-payment-backend/README.md

 Frontend
 The frontend will be running on http://localhost:3000.

-Deployment
-Backend Deployment
-Deploy the backend to your preferred cloud service (e.g., AWS, Heroku).

-Frontend Deployment
-Deploy the frontend to Vercel.

 API Endpoints
 POST /api/v1/payments/initiate - Initiate a payment.
 GET /api/v1/payments/verify - Verify a payment.
-Contributing
-Contributions are welcome!
-Please submit a pull request or open an issue to discuss what you would like to change.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.